S-C-A-N/SCANsat/README.md

 #### [:top:][top] 3a.
 FAQ: Finding a Good Altitude

 Watch the data indicators on the small map to determine how well your scanners are performing.
+The right-click context menus also contain indicators for the proper scanning altitude.

 ###### too high